Evizero/Augmentor.jl/README.md

 and the runtime depends on the size of the output image.

-To take the output-dependent behaviour to its extreme, consider the full sized version of the above thumbnail, which is about 14 mb in size.
-We will modify our pipeline slightly and insert a `Scale` operation as the *fourth* operation.
-Doing this will result in a similar output as our original example.
+To take the output-dependent behaviour to its extreme, consider the full sized version of the above thumbnail, which is about 80 mb in uncompressed size.
+We will modify our pipeline slightly and insert a `Scale` operation as the *fourth* step.
+Doing this will cause `augment` to produce a similar looking output as in our original example.

 ```julia
 julia> img_big = get(ImageDownloadRequest(id = "5592ac599fc3c13155a57a85"))